 An investigation recently done by the Associated Press has many people (especially dentists) grinding their teeth.
-The report, which can be found here, says there is no conclusive scientific studies showing the benefit of flossing.
+The report says there is no conclusive scientific studies showing the benefit of flossing.
 The Associated Press looked into the matter after asking the federal government to provide research evidence that supported its flossing recommendations.

 So what’s a dedicated flosser supposed to do?

 First, understand that even if there haven’t been scientific, double-blind studies to prove the benefit of flossing, that doesn’t mean that flossing your teeth is a waste of time.
 Part of the problem is that flossing has not been as well-studied as it should.
 A majority of dentists and dental hygienists – who see patients who floss and don’t floss each day – believe it has real benefits including helping to remove plaque, prevent gum inflammation and reduce cavities.
 This is why the American Dental Association strongly recommends flossing.